 The potable water system must also meet fire protection demands.
-To satisfy these requirements, the system must provide a minimum fire flow of 1,000 gallons per minute (gpm) at a residual pressure of 20 psi.
+To satisfy these requirements, the system must provide a minimum fire flow of 1,000 gpm at a residual pressure of 20 psi.
 Since the water supply primarily comes from groundwater wells, additional infrastructure will be needed to ensure sufficient service for domestic use and fire protection.